-Directed individual study or class in specific topics in Education.
-Topics to be determined.
+This course is designed to help students develop effective Directed individual study or class in specific topics in

 Emergency Management (EMGT)

 EMGT 1113 Emergency Management: Past, Present, & Future (3-0-3)

 Beginning with a brief evolutionary history of emergency management from the Civil Defense Era and before, this course touches on the development of congressional acts which culminated in the creation of the Federal Emergency Management Agency (FEMA).
 Details of state statues and the evolution of emergency management in the state of Oklahoma follows and contrasts to federal progress.
 Authorities and brief reviews of current legislation and statewide programs, as well as recent significant changes to disaster coordination will also be covered.
 Projections of fiscal, programmatic, resource issues in the future, and where they will dive the program, round out the course.